 And, oh yeah, be sure your name and current contact information are on the cover or inside the front cover of the book just in case it ever gets left somewhere when you've removed it from your regular place of safekeeping.

 Is an inventor's notebook your only choice?
-No. Some inventors are content to simply get key dates/accomplishments and their appropriate documentation witnessed.
-A thorough write-up with preliminary drawings documenting the date of conception and then another one for the date of proven testing of an actual reduced to practice prototype for example.
-All the "diligent pursuit" and "non-abandonment" stuff still applies and can certainly knock you out of the water but in most instances the risk is pretty low.
+No. Some inventors are content to simply get key dates/accomplishments and their appropriate documentation witnessed but with "first to file" and the new derivation proceedings I would strongly suggest adding very solid documentation on both your public and secret disclosures noting exactly who you talk to and when about your invention and include what you disclosed to them.
+A thorough write-up with preliminary drawings documenting the date of conception and then another one for the date of proven testing of an actual reduced to practice prototype for example can help you establish that you invented independently.
+Likewise clear evidence of your disclosures to others can go a long way to proving someone got the subject matter from you (whether directly or indirectly--you'll need to prove that indirect chain too, of course).
+All the "diligent pursuit" and "non-abandonment" stuff may still apply when it comes to a derivation proceeding even though the words are no longer in the law and may knock you out of the water though in most instances the risk is pretty low IF you are, in fact, persistently working toward patenting and marketing your invention.
 Make your own risk/reward/effort business decisions.

-You can, of course, use the Provisional Application for Patent, www.idearights.com/firsttoinvt.htm, (for constructive "reduction to practice") as discussed elsewhere in this information but I strongly suggest you have a solid business basis for the latter rather than just a hope of riches.
+You can, of course, use the Provisional Application for Patent, www.idearights.com/firsttoinvt.htm, for establishing your rock hard "filing date" as discussed elsewhere in this information but I strongly suggest you have a solid business basis for the latter rather than just a hope of riches.

 Final Notebook Magic